 The best way to experiment with color is simple.
 I believe that Nike says it best…Just Do it!
 The more you allow yourself to get comfortable with wearing color, the windows of fashion heaven can pour you out a blessing, lol.
 Color blocking is the perfect way to do this.
 Familiarize yourself with the color wheel.
 This tool is absolutely genius.
 I talk a little about it in my post here, but you can get more detailed information by researching the color wheel.
 Another way to get ideas on color blocking is to look at pieces that you like, that may feature multiple colors.
 Shop for solid pieces in those particular colors and pair them together.
 There really is no right or wrong with this.
 Only what looks more flattering for your skin tone.
 So play around and have fun!

 Now I know this title may have thrown you off a bit, but stay tuned for the explanation.
 Often times, when people style t-shirts, they only wear them with jeans, tennis shoes or flats.
 Or they buy a dress and only wear it with pumps or sandals.
-Get the mondain pairings for these items out of your head and cross dress!
+Get the basic pairings for these items out of your head and crossdress!
 Mix your casual pieces with dressy pieces and vice versa!
-Funk up your style and pair your graphic or plain tees with your fancy midi skirts or tailored slacks!
+Funk up your style and pair your graphics or plain tees with your fancy midi skirts or tailored slacks!
 It gives you a whole new look and opens up the options for styling your pieces in an extraordinary way.

 Accessories make a Difference

 I hope these tips have been helpful to you!
 Let me know some of your tips and tricks on maximizing your wardrobe.
 Until then…”Grab your Garb!”